MicrosoftDocs/win32/desktop-src/printdocs/flushprinter.md

 ---
-Description: The FlushPrinter function sends a buffer to the printer in order to clear it from a transient state. ms.assetid: 08e54175-da68-4ebd-91ec-8f4525f49d30
+description: The FlushPrinter function sends a buffer to the printer in order to clear it from a transient state. ms.assetid: 08e54175-da68-4ebd-91ec-8f4525f49d30
 title: FlushPrinter function (Winspool.h) ms.topic: reference